wds4/DCoSL/dips/grapevine/ratingsSkeletons/nostrChannelTopicsCuratorEndorsement.md

 nostrChannelTopicsCuratorEndorsement
 =====

-Used to endorse a user as being a trusted (or not) curator of a given nostr topic.
+endorse a user as being a trusted (or not) curator of a given nostr topic.
 Curation here means: deciding which pubkeys to associate with which nostr topics.

+rateeType: nostrProfile

+contextData: nostrTopic

 under nostrChannelTopicsCuratorEndorsementFieldsetData:
 - referenceData should be the same as the rater in raterData (the rater is the reference)